rajkanya2709/Hepatitis-Prediction/README.md

 # Hepatitis Prediction
-Hepatitis Prediction of Machine Learning Project Using SVM.
+Hepatitis Prediction of Machine Learning Project Using SVM. <br />
-Used Supervised Machine Learning Algorithm/Technique.
+Used Supervised Machine Learning Algorithm/Technique. <br />
-Model Trained on the prior available data, No further training on model is going to be done.
+Model Trained on the prior available data, No further training on model is going to be done. <br />
-Taking input from user and based on that inputed value predicting the value.
+Taking input from user and based on that inputed value predicting the value. <br />
 A simple WebApp made using Streamlit library.
 ## Library Used ::
  * Pandas